velvetkevorkian/enterprise/design_enterprise_report:_telling_stories.md

 - Photography: When can it be used?
 Is there a thematic link with the subjects?
 - Tone of voice: how does the brand come across in writing and in speech?
 Friendly or formal?
 This should apply to all copy that represents the brand, no matter how insignificant it may seem.

-These guidelines provide a set of methods for maintaining a brand identity.
 Not all brands necessarily have such detailed guidelines covering all these points, but some general guidance helps maintain a unified front.
 My brand identity is not incredibly complex, and it only has to work in a few situations, but in the past they've been approached on an ad-hoc basis.
 Some common-sense principles and a few specific settings for colour and typography should serve to provide the consistency across screen and print that is needed.

-- Logo: dark grey on light grey or light grey on dark grey.
-- Colour: foreground/background/highlight
+We'll tackle them in a slightly different order:

 - Typefaces:
 	- Linux Biolinum G for headers, titles, etc.
 	- Linux Libertine G for body copy.
 	- A classic serif header/sans-serif combination.
 Fortunately, both are available for free use, and provide an excellent balance of restrained modern styling and excellent readability at small sizes.
 This approach shows a tasteful approach to design, without the overtly technological slant the previously used font has.
+- Logo: dark grey on light grey or light grey on dark grey.
+- Colour: foreground/background/highlight

 - Look and feel: Crisp and modern.
 Use strict grid layouts where possible.
 Minimal texture.
 Don't try to emulate physical materials.
 - Photography: Use of photography and graphics is left to the designer's discretion, as long as the material being considered is of reasonable quality.
 Try and keep the same aspect ratios, at least on a per-page basis.
 - Tone of voice: This should be similar to my personal tone of voice — fairly informal and friendly, while remaining generally rational and balanced.
 Choose an appropriate time and place to be more emotive, when needed — showing passion is better than remaining impartial all the time.
 Above all, avoid "legalese", unnecessary jargon or the stilted prose of a buzzword heavy CV — technical details are fine (and often necessary, in this line of work) but they should still be readable and enjoyable.